sonictl/edgelist2pajek/readme.md

 The `.net` file above defines the connections by Arcs(directed), and Edges(undirected) and their types(the number after the colon, `:` ) and Lables("Dining-table par...")

 ## How to use
-check the comments in the source code file `edgelist2pajek.py`
+Check the comments in the source code file `edgelist2pajek.py`